Dartvauder/NeuroSandboxWebUI/README.md

 #### depth2img:

+1) Upload the initial image
+2) Set up the model according to the parameters you need
+3) Enter your request
+4) Click the `Submit` button to get the generated image

 #### upscale:

 1) Upload the initial image
 2) Select the options you need
-3) Click the `Submit` button to get the modified image
+3) Click the `Submit` button to get the upscaled image

 #### inpaint: